marofrahman/RFM-segmentation-model/README.md

 # RFM segmentation model #
-#### The aim of this project was to create a suitable customer segmentation model on exisisting customer information to improve marketing efforts via personalised email recommendations.
+#### The aim of this project was to create a suitable customer segmentation model on exisisting user information to improve marketing efforts via personalised email recommendations.
 The choice of segmentation used was a modified RFM model. ####

 Alongisde the GSOT of this project, the below KPIs were calculated for each segment to compare how customer behaviour changed over time:
 * Average User Spend per Order